 Staying motionless is not a must

 In general, even if you decide to adopt a posture, you do not have to stay in that position.
 If the leg falls asleep, you can stand it, but you don’t have to endure pain.
 The posture should support the meditation and not distract us additionally.
 So should you ever need to change the position, you can of course do so.
-Then try to change your position slowly and carefully, especially if you are meditating together with other people who do not want to disturb you.
+Then try to change your position slowly and carefully, especially if you are meditating together with other people who you don’t want to disturb.

 As for the actual posture, it should be comfortable enough that you can be mentally relaxed, but not so comfortable that you get sleepy.
 Therefore, it is not recommended to meditate lying down, but sitting down.
 And in a sitting position it is correspondingly better not to lean.